 No. 3: Gargle

-Gargling can moisten a sore throat and bring temporary relief.
+Gargling can moisten a sore throat and reduce inflammation.
 Try a teaspoon of salt dissolved in warm water, four times daily.
 To reduce the tickle in your throat, try an astringent gargle -- such as tea that contains tannin -- to tighten the membranes.
 Or, steep one tablespoon of lemon juice in two cups of hot water and mix in one teaspoon of honey.
 Let the mixture cool to room temperature before gargling.
 Honey should never be given to children under age 1.

 No. 4: Drink Hot Liquids